Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 ## Components

 The following components have either been renamed, migrated, or removed.
-Please review each component section to determine whether you can resolve these breaking changes with a migration or if they need to updated manually.
+Please review each component section to determine whether you can resolve these breaking changes with a migration or if they need to be updated manually.

 ### Removed `Collapsible` deprecated `preventMeasuringOnChildrenUpdate` prop